tlevine/www.thomaslevine.com/content/!/scarsdale-why/index.md

 on the "data" than the "journalism".

-I grew up in and still live in [Scarsdale](http://www.scarsdale.com), a town and village of about 17,000 people.
-Data journalism hasn't entirely caught on in the big cities, so it's not a surprise that none of it is happening in Scarsdale.
-So I figured I'd change that.
+I grew up in and still live in [Scarsdale](http://www.scarsdale.com), a town and village of about 17,000 people, so there isn't even much conventional journalism here.